• Skip to primary navigation

 This will allow you to tape the design on, without taping over the design.

-- Cut a few snips inward from the outer edge, but not cutting into the design.
+Snip a few straight cuts inward from the outer edge, but not cutting into the design.
 This will help you mold the paper to the pumpkin.

-- Position the paper on the pumpkin, folding and/or mashing the outer edges down to form-fit.
+Position the paper on the pumpkin, folding and/or mashing the outer edge cut pieces down to form-fit.
 Tape around the outer edge of the pumpkin.

 I like to use painter’s tape, as it won’t leave a residue when you remove it later.